-A 158-acre private land inholding within Myra–Bellevue Park has been permanently protected, strengthening an important wildlife corridor in the Okanagan and helping safeguard the ecological integrity of the park.
+A 64-hectare private land inholding within Myra–Bellevue Park has been permanently protected, strengthening an important wildlife corridor in the Okanagan and helping safeguard the ecological integrity of the park.

 Support also came from Environment and Climate Change Canada’s Nature Smart Climate Solutions Fund, with the combined effort of all partners helping make this project possible.

-“This property has always been incredibly valuable from a conservation perspective,” says Rick Ellery of Friends of the South Slopes.
-“It wasn’t affected by the 2003 fire, it sits beside a major conservation corridor through the Okanagan, and it protects habitat that large mammals depend on.
-Opportunities like this don’t come up often, and when they do, it’s important to act.”
+“This property has always been incredibly valuable from a conservation perspective,” said Rick Ellery of Friends of the South Slopes.
+“It wasn’t affected by the 2003 fire, it sits beside a major conservation corridor through the Okanagan, and it protects important habitat for large mammals.
+Opportunities like this don’t come up often, and when they do, it’s important to act.
+When land is protected thoughtfully, nature flourishes, and so do the people who rely on these places for their wellbeing.”

 The land was stewarded for nearly three decades by the Bauer family, who immigrated to Canada from Germany in the early 1980s.
 For Karin Bauer and her family, the property, affectionately known as “the Alm”—short for Almhütte, the German word for “mountain hut”—was a place of gathering, wildlife watching, and quiet time together in nature.

-“My dad loved this land,” says Karin.
-“He built a small cabin up there, photographed the moose and their calves, and spent hours just watching wildlife move through the property.
-It was his happy place.”
+“My dad loved this land,” said Karin.
+“He built a small cabin up there, photographed the moose and their calves, and spent hours watching wildlife move through the property.
+It was his happy place.
+When we made the difficult decision to sell, we knew we didn’t want to see the land developed.
+When BC Parks Foundation stepped in, we were absolutely thrilled.
+Knowing the land will stay as it is—and that future generations can experience and enjoy it as we did—means everything to us.”